-The BAES and MAES programs are non-licensure programs available to students who begin an initial licensure program at Western Governors University (WGU) and determine that they cannot or do not wish to pursue a teaching degree.
-These programs are not available to prospective students who are newly enrolling.
-WGU students who opt to change programs to pursue a non-preclinical experiences (non-PCE) BAES or (PCE or non-PCE) MAES and graduate are not eligible to return to WGU at a later date and reenroll in a bachelor's level or post-baccalaureate certificate, or Master of Arts in Teaching licensure program.
-By opting for the BAES (non-PCE) or MAES (PCE or non-PCE), students are making the choice not to pursue a teaching degree or certificate at WGU.
-These programs (non-PCE version) do not require basic skills because students do not go into the classroom.
+The BAES and MAES programs are non-licensure programs available to students who begin an initial licensure program at Western Governors University (WGU) and later determine that they cannot or do not wish to pursue a teaching degree.
+These programs are not available to prospective students who are newly enrolling at WGU.

-Should a student be placed into the BAES or MAES, all missing content courses required in the Interdisciplinary Studies must be satisfied through either transfer credit or course completion.
-Be advised that completion of the Educational Theory, Reasoning and Problem Solving, and Integration courses are required to graduate from the BAES or MAES programs and no credit is awarded toward the same for demonstration teaching experience(s).
+If a student should change programs into either the BAES or MAES program, then all missing content courses required in the Interdisciplinary Studies must be satisfied through either transfer credit or course completion.
+Please be advised that successful completion of the Educational Theory, Reasoning and Problem Solving, and Integration courses is required to graduate from the BAES or MAES programs, and this coursework cannot be satisfied by the previously completion of Demonstration Teaching coursework.

 Article Number: 20473, 1916